studygolang/gctt-godoc/Source/container/list/list.md

     <a href="#List.Back">¶</a></h3>
 <pre>func (l *<a href="#List">List</a>) Back() *<a href="#Element">Element</a></pre>

-Back returns the last element of list l or nil.
+Back returns the last element of list l or nil if the list is empty.

 <h3 id="List.Front">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L59">Front</a>
     <a href="#List.Front">¶</a></h3>
 <pre>func (l *<a href="#List">List</a>) Front() *<a href="#Element">Element</a></pre>

-Front returns the first element of list l or nil.
+Front returns the first element of list l or nil if the list is empty.

 <h3 id="List.Init">func (*List) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/container/list/list.go#L44">Init</a>
     <a href="#List.Init">¶</a></h3>